mskcc/igo-data-dotfiles/README.md

 ## Web Development
-- ESLint for linting, prettier as a formatter too make linting less painfull
+- ESLint for linting, prettier as a formatter too make linting less painful

 ### React